-Many brides dream of their wedding day for their entire life, and one of the main areas of focus is their dress.
+Many brides dream of their wedding day long in advance, and one of the main areas of focus is the dress.
 There's this sort of mythological wonder placed upon the hunt for the wedding dress, which sometimes leaves brides feeling overwhelmed and pressured to find perfection– something that doesn't truly exist.

 When you consider the fact that you'll likely wear this gown for a total of 8-10 hours on one day, it makes it a little hard to swallow that sticker price.
-Of course, if you've got your heart set on a designer wedding dress and it's one of your top priorities, by all means, you should follow your heart.
+Of course, if... you've got your heart set on a designer wedding dress and it's one of your top priorities, by all means, you should follow your heart.
 The following list of ideas will not only share what to do with your wedding dress but ways you can recoup some of the cost after your big day.
-Read on for our advice on what to do with your gown after your wedding.

 01 of 04